shobhikabharti/CloudTransformation/GCP/Professional_Cloud_Architect.md

 - Switch traffic to the target environment
 - Decommission the source environment

-A Google Cloud organization in which you have the following Identity and Access Management (IAM) roles:
+Before you begin, a Google Cloud organization in which you have the following Identity and Access Management (IAM) roles:
 - Project Creator role (roles/resourcemanager.projectCreator)
 - Billing Account Administrator role (roles/billing.admin)
 - An active billing account